 How epilepsy is diagnosed

 If you or a loved one experience a seizure, it’s important to seek medical attention to determine the underlying cause.
-Epilepsy is typically diagnosed after someone has had multiple seizures or a single seizure with and abnormal brain imaging or an abnormal electroencephalogram (a brainwave test).
+Epilepsy is typically diagnosed after someone has had multiple seizures or a single seizure with abnormal brain imaging or an abnormal electroencephalogram (a brainwave test).

 How epilepsy is treated